 Sofia, the capital of Bulgaria, is not far from the city where I was born and still live.
 Nevertheless, it was never very high on my bucket list for various reasons.
-However, when I managed to visit Bulagaria for the first time, I was happy to discover that the city at the foot of Vitosha mountain hides several surprises for the curious visitor.
-Interesting Orthodox churches, quiet gardens, and a lively ambience will enchant the sensitive souls.
+However, when I managed to visit Bulgaria for the first time, I was happy to discover that the city at the foot of Mount Vitosha hides several surprises for the curious visitor.
+Interesting Orthodox churches, quiet gardens, and a lively ambience will enchant sensitive souls.
 Sofia can be quite cold during the winter, and therefore, I think that it’s better to visit the city in spring, autumn, or even summer if you don’t mind the heat.
-Book your cheap flight now!
+For maximum security and comfort book your transfer from the airport in advance.

 Where to stay in Sofia

-I stayed at the city centre and I recommend that you do the same, since it will make things much simpler for you.
-I prefer to walk where it is possible, and consequently my choice to stay close to Vitosha Boulevard was very rewarding.
+I stayed in the city centre and I recommend that you do the same, since it will make things much simpler for you.
+I prefer to walk whenever it is possible, and consequently my choice to stay close to Vitosha Boulevard was very rewarding.
 Being close to some of the sights and convenient restaurants was very important for me.
-Book now your hotel or apartment on Agoda or Vrbo!

 1) St. Alexander Nevsky Cathedral

 The church named after St. Alexander Nevsky, a Russian prince, is the cathedral of the Patriarch of Bulgaria.
-This massive structure built in Neo-Byzantine style is the largest cathedral in the Balkans.
-The interior of the church which can hold 5.000 people is plain and not so impressive.
+This massive structure, built in Neo-Byzantine style, is the largest cathedral in the Balkans.
+The interior of the church, which can hold 5.000 people, is plain and not very impressive.
 Nonetheless, it will probably be one of the first places that you will visit in Sofia.

 2) National Archaological Nuseum

-The National Archaological Museum lies in the centre of Sofia.
+The National Archaeological Museum lies in the centre of Sofia.
 The building that used to house the largest and oldest Ottoman mosque in the capital is not particularly big.
-Nevertheless, it presents artifacts from different eras, even prehistoric, and it is quite engaging.
+Nevertheless, it presents artifacts from different eras, even prehistoric ones, and it is quite engaging.

 3) Church of St. George

-The conscious traveller will come across this small surprise inevitably while exploring Sofia.
+The conscious traveller will inevitably come across this small surprise while exploring Sofia.
 The Church of St. George is a red brick rotunda which is famous for the medieval frescoes inside the dome.
-The small building is part of a larger archological site.
-It was built in the 4th century and has become one of my favourite landmarks of the city.
+The small building is part of a larger archaeological site.
+It was built in the 4th century and has become one of my favourite landmarks in the city.

 4) Banya Bashi Mosque

-The mosque which was built over natural thermal springs has a large dome and a high minaret.
-It’s a must see religious building in Sofia, although it is much more impressive from outside than inside.
+The mosque, which was built over natural thermal springs, has a large dome and a high minaret.
+It’s a must-see religious building in Sofia, although it is much more impressive from the outside than the inside.

 5) National Palace of Culture